Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 is better than variant having no properties at all, since it has P<sub>3</sub>
 and the other does not.
 A variant [P<sub>2</sub>] is better than [P<sub>3</sub>], since it has P<sub>2</sub> and the other does not.
-And [P<sub>2</sub>, P<sub>3</sub>] is better than all of the above since it has both these properties, and they are missing at least one of them.
-And then [P<sub>1</sub>] is better than all of them, since they are missing the most preferred property — and so on, up to the variant having all possible properties.
+And [P<sub>2</sub>, P<sub>3</sub>] is better than all of the above since it has both these properties, and the others are missing at least one of them.
+And then [P<sub>1</sub>] is better than all of them, since they are missing the most preferred property; and so on, up to the [P<sub>1</sub>, P<sub>2</sub>, P<sub>3</sub>] variant that has all the possible properties, and is therefore the most desirable.

 What does this imply in practice?
-Say, if the `nvidia` namespace is given higher priority than the `x86_64` namespace, then a `CUDA` variant will be preferred over an `x86-64-v3` variant, and a `CUDA + x86-64-v3` variant will preferred over a plain `CUDA` variant — provided both have matching CUDA properties.
-However, a `CUDA >=12.8` wheel will be preferred over a `CUDA >=12.6 + x86-64-v3` wheel;
+Say, if the `nvidia` namespace is given higher priority than the `x86_64` namespace, then a `CUDA` variant will be preferred over an `x86-64-v3` variant, and a `CUDA + x86-64-v3` variant will preferred over a plain `CUDA` variant, provided both have matching CUDA properties.
+However, a `CUDA >=12.8` wheel will be preferred over a `CUDA >=12.6 + x86-64-v3` wheel.
-though such mismatched combinations are unlikely to be published in reality.
+However, we believe that such mismatched combinations are unlikely to be published in reality.

 ## Where do sort keys come from

-We have covered sorting variants based on a specific namespace, feature name and value ordering.
-However, what we didn't cover is how these bits are ordered themselves.
+I have explained how variants are sorted, using specific namespace, feature name and value ordering.
+However, what I didn't cover is how these bits are ordered themselves.
 To skip a bit ahead, we settled on a layout that uses three layers of sorting configuration: